 I have been on a spiritual quest for most of my adult life.
 I have come a long way since that frightened child crying at the bottom of the stairs.
 I am strong, independent and at peace.
 But, I have paid a very high price to reach this stage... living alone and distanced from everyone.
 I totally understand nuns and convents.
 It is only in this separations and isolation that you can work on your self without distractions and reach the ultimate goal of peace within.
 When I was young I hated that isolation.
 I wanted so much to belong.
 Now I have embraced my isolation.
 It is who I am.
 I am not like other people.
 I am me.
 Whether the creep had a “hand” in this or it was my nature anyhow...
 I am a loner... have always been... will always be.

 Something happened in 2007.
 My sister invited me to go with her to the Sivananda Ashram in Paradise Island, Bahamas.
 She was doing a meditation course and wanted me to enjoy the beach and do some yoga while I was there.
-The swami convinced me to do it too and I am forever thankful.
+The swami convinced me to do the course also and I am forever thankful.
 I was there for 14 days doing 100 hours of lectures, learning how to do and teach meditation. and learning the tools of self examination in order to find peace.
 There were many things that we covered in this class.
 But the most important thing I came out with was the ability to define the moment when I was starting to get depressed and the tools to deal with it so I would not fall into the abyss.
 Nothing has been more important for me.
 This and the realization that everyone is the same.
 That we all share the same energy and therefore no one is better than no one else.
 That even if I am awkward, it doesn't mean I am worse than anyone else.
 I can just embrace who I am and not worry about things.
 It was a lot of work at the beginning but I had less and less bad days.
 The moment I felt it coming on I stopped everything and dealt with it.
 I really can't remember the last time I was depressed.

 Tommy and I got remarried in 2011.
 This time around we have made it work.
 We are friends sharing a life together and neither needs more than that.
 We have merged our lives and baggage into a simple life without hurt, drama, or conflict.
 We will not suffer anyone who brings that with them.
 They are not welcome.
 We have structured our lives to be able to live in this chaotic world and emerge unscathed from it.

 If there is another good that came out of this story, it is the fact that, because this happened to me, I swore that it would never happen to my daughter.
 I started preparing her and teaching her what was inappropriate behavior from the age of three.
 I made sure she understood I would always be there for her.
 And that if she felt that something wasn’t right, I didn’t care who she offended, she needed to call me and let me know right away so I could deal with it.
 I enrolled her in Karate classes at age 11 to further ensure she could defend herself.
 There isn't any reason that any woman has to take any kind of abuse from any man.
 My daughter has grown up to be an amazing woman.
 One that can stand on her own two feet and doesn't need a man to complete her of to survive.
 She has a live in boyfriend of 10 years now, but he isn't necessary for her survival.
+She is with him because she loves him.
+She can survive anywhere.

 In this day of the Internet and media, you hear everyday about another child that got abducted or molested.
 Or about women who got raped.
 Almost every woman I have ever known that I have asked has been sexually abused... some by a family friend, a relative or even a parent.